F5XC – Filter Reusability

 Cater and visualize all situations to ensure smooth cross-team communication and successful implementation of design.

-To ensure a smooth implementation of the design, I finalized the interaction flow to clearly outline the end-to-end user journey for developers.
-I prepared a comprehensive Figma file with detailed documentation to support the implementation handoff.
-Additionally, I collaborated with the DS team to file tickets for new patterns, and maintained ongoing communication with the DS team, developers, and PMs to address edge cases throughout the process.
+To ensure smooth implementation, I finalized the interaction flow to clearly define the end-to-end user journey for engineering.
+I prepared a comprehensive Figma handoff with detailed documentation to support development.
+I also worked closely with the DS team to file tickets for new patterns, and maintained continuous alignment with the DS team, engineers, and PMs to resolve edge cases as they emerged.

 Implementation Support Materials – Confirmation and Error Messages